-SINGAPORE — Influencer and former actress Joanna Theng apologised yesterday (25 July) for a Christian video saying that gay people were agents of Satan, before withdrawing from social media.
+SINGAPORE — Influencer and former actress Joanna Theng apologised yesterday (25 July) for a Christian video that linked gay people to Satan, before withdrawing from social media.

 Theng, 22, had received a lot of flak from netizens after appearing in a video talk posted on Instagram by Christian group City Revival on Wednesday (22 July).
 In the video, Theng and City Revival director Jaime Wong said the “gay movement” was a result of Satan’s plan to insult and show contempt for God.